 By the time the body had been prepared for burial and was being moved down the stairs of the building into the courtyard, the crowd had grown restless, and it was said that soldiers had to be drafted in to maintain the peace.
 There was also fear that the horses could be frightened and bolt, leaving the last moments of one of the finest composers rather undignified if that happened.
 Nine priests offered blessings as the court singers sang a funeral song, while the soldiers, on the inner sides of the gates, held their ground to prevent the overwhelming crowd from surging forward to catch a last glimpse of the composer.
 Vienna had never experienced scenes like these, but it was a sign of how much Beethoven's music had touched the lives of people.

-It is not clear when Ludwig van Beethoven's talents sprouted, but by the age of four his father was starting to engage him in the piano and violin.
+It is not clear when Ludwig van Beethoven's talents sprouted, but unlike Leonard Bernstein, whose musical career was almost the result of pure chance, there was music in the Beethoven family, and by the age of four his father was starting to engage him in the piano and violin.
 There is some anecdotal evidence that Johann drove his son hard, with some accounts mentioning how little Ludwig would be on a stool in front of the piano, tears running down his face.
 In 1778 Johann van Beethoven organised a concert for his seven year old son, but falsified his age to be six, possibly to make him appear younger than he was so as to gain favourable comparison with the child prodigy Mozart.
 The fact that Ludwig's birth certificate had mysteriously disappeared lends weight to the theory that the father had hoped to make a living through his own child prodigy.
 In his later adult years Beethoven himself would be uncertain of when exactly he was born, resulting in a sense of uneasiness.

 Beethoven commentators sometimes speculate on whether Johann pushed his own son extremely hard to make up for his own inadequacies, whether this had an impact on Ludwig himself, and whether it shaped the boy to eventually write the sort of emotionally-intense music he would be known for.
 They also speculate on the effect of the difficult family circumstances around the time of Ludwig's formative years on his later development.
 His father Johann's marriage to Maria Magdalena was frowned upon by both sets of families due to the fact that she had already been widowed before the age of nineteen, and that Johann was perceived to be obsessed with money.
 Young Ludwig arrived into a world where his paternal grandfather was cold towards the daughter-in-law; and where his maternal grandmother was dying of mental health issues, unable to be cared for by a daughter who had moved out of her home town.
 To compound all that his mother was a young lady who had lost a child in her second marriage within a week of its birth (Maria Magdalena had been widowed and lost two children before she was even twenty three).
 Johann's drinking and taste for alcohol was mocked by Ludwig's grandfather, who referred to him as "Johann the sprinter, sprinting towards his final destination".
 And even on the death of the grandfather, who had been Kapellmeister and whose passing left the position vacant, Johann was crushed when he was not even considered for a position that he had expected would naturally come to him.
 This was the home environment for the three year old Ludwig.